Squirrels at the Feeder

 Squirrels are agile animals.
 They can easily scurry up a tree or fence.
 Flying squirrels can even leap great distances through the air.
-While squirrels can perform many amazing feats there ability to swim is something that doesn’t get much publicity.
+While squirrels can perform many amazing feats their ability to swim is something that doesn’t get much publicity.

 Squirrels are not great swimmers but can swim when needed.
 Gray, Fox and Red squirrels can swim a doggy paddle stroke using their tails as a rudder.
 Flying squirrels are much weaker swimmers as their gliding webbing is a hindrance in the water.